planck-repl/planck/site/src/repl.md

 ### Quiet Mode

-If you started Planck in quiet mode (by passing `-q` or `--quiet`) then you will not see any banners from REPL, just your script output.
+If you started Planck in quiet mode (by passing `-q` or `-​-quiet`) then you will not see any banners from the REPL, just your script output.

 ### REPL Specials